carykees98/advent-of-code-22/README.md

 I created a tool to generate a new folder for each day which can be built by running ```make newday``` then ran using ```./newday```.

-The program asks what day you are on so that the directory and file name are accuratly named.
+The program asks what day you are on so that the directory its files are accuratly named.